MarB-T/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-1-last_digit.py: Gets the last digit of a randomly generated number 2-print_alphabet.py: Prints ASCII alphabet in lowercase 3-print_alphabt.py: Prints lowercase ASCII characters except "q" and "e"
+1-last_digit.py: Gets the last digit of a randomly generated number 2-print_alphabet.py: Prints ASCII alphabet in lowercase 3-print_alphabt.py: Prints lowercase ASCII characters except "q" and "e" 4-print_hexa.py: Prints numbers in decimal and hexadecimal from 0 to 98